 Through the postharvest research and extension programs of 11 Extension Specialists, we strive to provide relevant information to California growers, shippers, marketers, carriers, distributors, retailers, processors, and consumers of fresh horticultural crops.

-Beth Mitcham, UC Davis Department of Plant Sciences, serves as the Center's Director.
+Trevor Suslow, UC Davis Department of Plant Sciences, serves as the Center's Director.
 Administrative responsibilities are shared among Center staff.

 The Center is housed in the Department of Plant Sciences at UC Davis, and receives support from contributions to our Endowment Fund.
 The Postharvest Technology Center is a self-supporting UC Davis center and depends on income from workshops, publication sales, as well as the endowment to maintain center activities.

 A two-week short course on postharvest technology of horticultural commodities is presented each year during late June.
 It includes five days of lectures, discussions and demonstrations, and an optional five-day field trip to major production areas of California.